 - I’m happy to help!
 Please send me an email indicating what pattern you’re working on, the more concise you can be, the better I’ll be able to help.
 I try my best to get back to questions within 24-48 hours.

-- If you are super stuck and it’s the middle of the night, try the Noodlehead Sewing Patterns facebook group.
+- The Noodlehead Sewing Patterns facebook group is also a great place to ask questions.
 There are many members worldwide who’ve sewn the pattern you’re working on.

 Are your patterns available in languages other than English?

 - My patterns are only available in English at this time.

 I’m sewing a project from your book, is there any additional info I need to know or places I can share my creations?

 - Handmade Style book purchasers, please visit my ‘Errata‘ page for updates.